razorpay/blade/rfcs/0001-tokens-naming-convention.md

 `componentName.attributeType.componentVariant.componentState.attribute`

 This worked for basic categories like `Button.color.primary.hover.background` but it fails as soon as there are some more granular details which we want to capture with respect to theme mode, state, scale, behavior etc. For example:
-* `Button.color.text.primary.hover.dark` - says that this token points to the text color of a primary button when in hovered state on a dark mode
+* `Button.color.text.primary.hover.dark` - says that this token points to the text color of a primary Button when in hovered state on a dark mode
-* `Button.font.size.primary.disabled.m` - says that this token points to the font size medium of a primary button when in disabled state.
+* `Button.font.size.primary.disabled.m` - says that this token points to the font size medium of a primary Button when in disabled state.

 I had tried other ways to form a reasonably simpler structure but all of them broke as the complexity increased.
 Hence we needed a verbose framework which covers current as well as future scenarios.
 # Adoption strategy